A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 A word of warning: Pinga is a very informal word.
 You have to be very careful with using it as you will quickly be taken as rude and disrespectful.

 I would highly recommend against using pinga during your travels to Cuba.
-It is a word that is good to know when traveling in Cuba because you are likely to hear it during your travels.
-However, it is normally only used among friends.
-Never use it among people you don’t know as it will be taken as VERY rude.
+Pinga is a good word to know when traveling in Cuba because you are likely to hear it during your travels.

 If you have a bit more Spanish background knowledge, this video explains almost all the different usages I have heard in Cuba: